platformsh/platformsh-docs/overview/workflow.md

 # Unique Workflow

 Platform.sh proposes a truly unique workflow.
-The main idea is that for every new feature developed a staging environment just for that feature is created automatically.
+The main idea is that for every new feature developed, a staging environment just for that feature is created automatically.

 You can test every feature in isolation and put it into production with a